DiazepamReturn to Diazepam overview

 Diazepam can change the effect of other medicines

 Diazepam medicines may affect the way other drugs work.
-Tell your doctor if you are taking any of the following medicines:
+Tell your doctor or pharmacist if you are taking any other medicines, some dose adjustments may be required to ensure you get the best from the diazepam with as few side effects as possible.

-Do not take diazepam with grapefruit juice or drinks or tablets containing caffeine (like coffee or cola) as this can reduce the effect of the diazepam.
+Do not take diazepam with drinks or tablets containing caffeine (like coffee or cola) as this can reduce the effect of the diazepam.

 If you have any further questions about this you should speak to your doctor or pharmacist.